Tel.: +49 (0)271 740-4905

 We have been investigating samples from the Middle East, from Iran and Iraq.
 It was fascinating to find out more about the relationship between different civilisations according to the material developments.
 While there are currently national borders between Iran and Iraq, thousands of years ago there were nations which cut across those borders, such as Mesopotamia & Babylonia, in our research we mainly focussed on Mesopotamian ceramics.
 More recently we have had some samples from the Roman theatre in Mainz, which is another exciting direction in which we can take our research.

 When I first came to Germany I studied Mineralogy at Mainz University in 1998.
-Afterwards I worked in the Max Planck institute as scientific researcher , it was there that I first worked with Prof. Rheinhard Trettin.
-When Prof. Trettin decided to come to Siegen, I followed him because I wanted to write my PhD under him in the field of Archeaometry.
+Afterwards I worked in the Max Planck Institute as a scientific researcher.
+It was there that I first worked with Prof. Dr. Trettin.
+When he decided to come to Siegen, I followed him because I wanted to write my PhD under him in the field of Archeaometry.
 Since finishing my PhD I have been returning to Siegen on a regular basis to continue my research.

-I serve as Professor of English and Dean of the R. C. Nusbaum Honors College at Norfolk State University in Norfolk, Virginia.
+I serve as Professor of English and Dean of the R. C. Nusbaum Honors College at Norfolk State University (NSU) in Norfolk, Virginia, United States.
 I have worked at NSU for 31 years.
-NSU is a Historically Black University that was founded in 1935, in the midst of the Great Depression, to offer Black students in Tidewater, VA (our region’s name at that time) a chance at higher education.
+NSU is a historically Black University that was founded in 1935, in the midst of the Great Depression, to offer Black students in Tidewater, Virginia (our region’s name at that time) a chance at higher education.

-My most recent visit to Uni Siegen was for a Symposium entitled “Migration and Immigration in Europe and the Americas.”
+My most recent visit to University of Siegen was for a symposium entitled “Migration and Immigration in Europe and the Americas.”
 I was accompanied by five NSU Honors faculty colleagues who presented their work at the symposium and enjoyed hearing papers by Siegen professors.
-Dr. Daniel Stein was the co-organizer of the Symposium.
-My NSU Honors faculty colleague Dr. Aprilfaye Manalang also visited Cologne and Siegen this past summer to continue her research on the religious views of millennial immigrants to Germany.
+Prof. Dr. Stein was the co-organiser of the symposium.
+My NSU Honors faculty colleague Dr. Manalang also visited Cologne and Siegen this past summer to continue her research on the religious views of millennial immigrants to Germany.

-We have a long-standing relationship begun almost a decade ago by Dr. Cathy Waegner, now retired from the Anglistik/Amerikanistik at Uni Siegen.
+We have a long-standing relationship begun almost a decade ago by Dr. Waegner, now retired from the Department of English/American Studies at the University of Siegen.
 Dr. Waegner and I hosted a faculty exchange between NSU and Siegen, also on the theme of immigration, back around 2008.
-Then Dr. Daniel Stein took up the role of facilitator, helping arrange for a Memorandum of Understanding between our two institutions.
+Then Prof. Dr. Stein took up the role of facilitator, helping arrange for a memorandum of understanding between our two institutions.